GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

-To validate the efficacy of inpainting SDS loss, we conduct experiments using the original SDS loss.
-From the results in Fig.~\ref{fig:ab_sdsi}, the inpainting SDS loss generates a cat with a complete body and proper pose, while the SDS only generates the head of a cat that does not harmonize with the scene.
-In other words, the inpainting SDS loss can better utilize scene context for generation.\\
+\textbf{Inpainting SDS loss.} We conduct experiments using the vanilla SDS loss to validate the efficacy of inpainting SDS loss.
+From the results in \cref{fig:ab_all} (a), the inpainting SDS loss generates a cat with a complete body and proper pose, while the vanilla SDS only generates the head of a cat that does not seamlessly composite with the scene.
+In other words, the inpainting SDS loss can better utilize scene context to assist in 3D object generation.\\